Houston County women among quarantined passengers on cruise ship

 She says a 15-day cruise with her mom on the Grand Princess came to an unimaginable ending.

-"There were 21 people who tested positive for the coronavirus, so the CDC and the government are actually the ones who are controlling what we are doing right now," Wilson said.
+"There were 21 people who tested positive for the coronavirus, so the CDC and the government are actually the ones who are controlling what we do now," Wilson said.

 According to a post from the cruise line, 2 guest and 19 crew members tested positive for the virus.